DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **Clarity on requirements and deadlines**

-You need to have a clear picture of the requirements and targets to prevent deviations from the required design.```
+You need to have a clear picture of the requirements and targets to prevent deviations from the required design.

 **Analysis**

-Ask yourself whether you will need these features  soon or if you are just assuming they might be important.```((
+Ask yourself whether you will need these features  soon or if you are just assuming they might be important.

-Suggestion for clarity's sake, to show that the important distinction is in "will you need them or are you assuming that you will need them".
-In the original, a non-native speaker can instead think that the distinction is in the timing (soon vs distant future).

 **Planning**